GabriStucchi/Spicer/README.md

 2. Choose the tonality.
 3. Change the piano sound.
 4. Spice up or down the instruments.
+5. Record a loop or delete the existing one.
-5. Play/stop the recorded loop.
+6. Play or stop the recorded loop
-6. Switch between playing the synth or the selected keys.
+7. Switch between playing the synth or the selected keys.

 ## Shortcuts
 * Press 'R' to start recording, press it again to discard the record.